 This pilot study suggests that participants perceive overall disadvantages in PA employment opportunities.
 Detrimental employment outcomes were reported at elevated rates during the SARS-CoV-2 pandemic.
 Experience level and loss of employment were not statistically significant between primary care fields and non-primary care fields.
 Participants report detrimental employment outcomes due to the SARS-CoV-2 pandemic in all specialty areas, experience levels, and states.

-The open-ended survey questions suggest several underlying causes including lack of knowledge about the PA profession, inaccurate title, and supervisory laws.
+The open-ended survey questions suggest several underlying causes including a lack of knowledge about the PA profession, inaccurate title, and supervisory laws.
 This suggests that the decline in PA job opportunities may be multifactorial.
-Participants in various fields reported that supervisory laws contributed to their detrimental employment outcome.
+Participants in various fields reported that supervisory laws contributed to their detrimental employment outcomes.
 Numerous participants voiced concern about PA legislation being outdated or misaligned from current practice in the open-ended responses.
 Interestingly, participants were explicitly told they were unqualified for a position due to PA regulations at different rates between primary and non-primary care fields.
 The data suggest that supervisory requirements create a barrier to PAs in the marketplace.
 Data also indicate that supervisory laws are felt to be more restrictive by participants with greater years of experience.